 Stash will create and manage a fully diversified ETF portfolio based on the user’s financial risk profile, time horizon, and goals.
 The portfolio is automatically rebalanced if the asset allocation deviates by more than 5% from the original mix.

-The portfolios are picked with the goal of optimizing risk-adjusted returns using the modern portfolio theory.
+The portfolios are picked with the goal of optimizing risk-adjusted returns using the Modern Portfolio Theory (MPT).
 The portfolios aim to provide broad exposure across different asset classes (i.e. stocks and bonds), industries, and regions.

 The Smart Portfolio feature is only available in their Growth and Plus subscription plans.
 If you’re a beginner investor looking for a way to invest passively, this feature may be what you have been looking for.